When You Change Your Clocks, Check Your Alarms

 Man on ladder installing smoke alarm.

-Working smoke and CO alarms are crucial home safety tools.
+Working smoke and CO alarms are your family's first line of defense against an emergency at home.
 They should be installed on every level of your home and tested every month.

 Alarms don’t last forever.
 Look on the back of your alarm for the manufacturing date.
 Replace smoke alarms after 10 years.
-Replace carbon monoxide alarms after five to seven years, depending on the model.
+Replace carbon monoxide alarms after 5, 7, or 10 years, depending on the model.
 If your alarm is out of date, or if there’s no date at all, it’s time to replace the alarm right away.
 Learn more about smoke and CO alarms.

 Check Carbon Monoxide (CO) Alarms